Corporate & commercial Back to blog

-Landmark case for availability of the appraisal remedy to dissenting shareholders
+\>Landmark case for availability of the appraisal remedy to dissenting shareholders_

-By Steven Stuart-Steer on 26 July 2018
+By Steven Stuart-Steer on July 26, 2018

 Mr Abraham Albertus Cilliers (hereinafter "Cilliers") succeeded in a precedent setting claim against La Concorde Holdings Limited (KWV Holdings Limited as it was previously named) (hereinafter "La Concorde"), a public company listed on the JSE and forming part of the HCI group of companies, in the Western Cape High Court on 14 June 2018.
 This landmark case held that dissenting shareholders of a disposing company's holding company are entitled to follow their rights for a statutory buyout at fair value in certain circumstances.